yaybu/callsign/README.rst

 Possible status code responses are:

  * *200* Success
  * *404* Domain not found.
-The domain has not been created as an authoritative zone in minidns.
+The domain has not been created as an authoritative zone in callsign.

 PUT
 ~~~